 His notable matters include litigations, arbitrations and mediations for intellectual property matters, including patent, copyright, trademark and trade secret cases, as well as commercial matters.
-He represents clients in tech-focused cases involving cybersecurity, IoT, computer hardware and software, internet, computer service contracts and outsourcing (including performance criteria, compatibility, SOWs and indemnities), cloud computing, and smart contracts.
+He represents clients in tech-focused cases involving cybersecurity, loT, computer hardware and software, internet, computer service contracts and outsourcing (including performance criteria, compatibility, SOWs and indemnities), cloud computing, and smart contracts.
 He also represents clients in disputes arising from M&A deals and joint ventures, including resolving IP ownership issues and earn-out payments, as well as antitrust issues.
 His extensive experience with cybersecurity matters includes data breach liability and mitigation, as well as responsibilities and liability of corporate officers and Boards.
-Mr. Gupta’s clients include industry leaders in computer software and hardware, cybersecurity, e-commerce, IT, financial services, telecommunications and medical devices.
+Mr. Gupta’s clients include industry leaders in computer software and hardware, cybersecurity, ecommerce, IT, financial services, telecommunications and medical devices.
 He also handles the IP, liability and contractual issues for alternative energy and cleantech clients (including electric vehicles, biofuels and solar) and energy management.
 He also has experience with aviation technology, including drones.

 Mr. Gupta regularly lectures at leading programs.
-He has lectured on PLI panels with Judges.
+He lectures often on IP litigation, including on PLI panels with Judges.
 For the last six years he has been the Chair of Thomson Reuters’ Annual Webinar on “Cybersecurity and Privacy Best Practices,” and is planning the Seventh Annual Webinar.
 He has lectured on “Smart Cars, Smart Cities, Smart People: Hope or Hype” at the RSA Conference (on a three-person panel with two former Generals), and at the Commonwealth Club in San Francisco (one of nation’s best-known forums for thought leaders).
 His presentations cover technology, national security and ethics issues.
-He frequently lectures on IP and commercial issues at other leading industry conferences, including the Stanford E-Commerce Best Practices Conference.
+He frequently lectures on technology and commercial issues at other leading industry conferences, including the Stanford ECommerce Best Practices Conference.

 Further information can be found in his listings in Super Lawyers and Who’s Who in the World.

-- Data Breach Responses: Proven Strategies for Legal and Technical Teams (Reed Smith CLE, 2017).
+- Data Breach Responses: Proven Strategies for Legal and Technical Teams (CLE, 2017).